-Right now, Ahrefs Rank #1 is assigned to the website with the most powerful backlink profile (Facebook.com), #2 is assigned to the second most powerful (Twitter.com), #3 is assigned to the third most powerful (YouTube.com), and so on.
+Right now, Ahrefs Rank #1 is assigned to the site with the most powerful backlink profile (Facebook.com), #2 is assigned to the second most powerful (Twitter.com), #3 is assigned to the third most powerful (YouTube.com), and so on.

 Ahref Ranking is calculated using a number of metrics and a simple formula.
-For example, if a website has 10 external backlinks and ranks in position 10 for relevant keywords, it will have an Ahrefs Domain Rating of 50.
+For example, if a site has 10 external backlinks and ranks in position 10 for relevant keywords, it will have an Ahrefs Domain Rating of 50.

 What Does Ahrefs Domain Rating Mean?